-5.2 Summary / Planning Balance
+5.3 Summary / Planning Balance

-All planning applications have to be determined upon their individual merits with due consideration given to the overall planning balance of a scheme.
-While many development proposals will encompass both positive and negative aspects that require consideration, planning weight should air on the side of a 'presumption in favour of development unless material considerations indicate otherwise'.
+All planning applications must be determined upon their individual merits with due consideration given to the overall planning balance of a scheme.
+While many development proposals will encompass both positive and negative aspects that require consideration, we suggest that with infill proposals within already-serviced towns such as Lanesborough the balance of all considerations should err on the side of a 'presumption in favour of development unless material considerations indicate otherwise'.